 Where can I recycle...?

 Recycling resources for materials not covered by the curbside recycling program are constantly changing, please visit our Recycling Resources page for information and check out our monthly e-newsletter.
-You can also find information on the NYC Department of Sanitation's NYC Wasteless page.
+You can also find information on the NYC Department of Sanitation's Zero Waste page.

-Where can I find information about your clothing and textiles collections at local Greenmarket farmers markets?
+Where can I find information about your clothing and textile collections at local Greenmarket farmers markets?

 Please click here for more information about our clothing and textiles collections.